Swedish calendar

-The Swedish calendar (svenska kalendern) or Swedish style (svenska stilen) was a calendar in use in Sweden and its possessions from 1 March 1700 until 30 February 1712 (see below).
+The Swedish calendar (svenska kalendern) or Swedish style (svenska stilen) was a calendar in use in Sweden and its possessions from 1 March 1700 until 30 February 1712.
 It was one day ahead of the Julian calendar and ten days behind the Gregorian calendar.
 Easter was calculated astronomically, with a minor exception, from 1740 to 1844.

 Solar calendar

 In November 1699, the Government of Sweden decided that, rather than adopt the Gregorian calendar outright, it would gradually approach it over a 40-year period.
 The plan was to skip all leap days in the period 1700 to 1740.
 Every fourth year, the gap between the Swedish calendar and the Gregorian would reduce by one day, until they finally lined up in 1740.
 In the meantime, this calendar would not be in line with either of the major alternative calendars and the differences would change every four years.